 Tor blimey!
 Four Dartmoor walks with pitstops

 Impressive granite tors, wild ponies, awesome views and ooh, did someone say cream teas?
-Here are four reasons to visit the national park in springtime.
+Here are four reasons to visit the national park, pronto.

 We’re off for a stomp on Dartmoor and look!
 We’ve got a trusty guide in the shape of Jon Barnett of Peaks & Trails.
 Jon (pictured above) is ex-army and a mountain leader of 15 years so a good man in a storm.
 He knows Dartmoor’s 386 square miles and impressive granite tors like the back of his hand, and he curates self-guided and guided walks around the county and beyond – including this little lot should you want to book him.